Liberatii/documentation/docs/pre_migration/assessment/index.rst

     :width: 100%
     :align: center

 |
-|

 Assess the schema
 +++++++++++++++++

-The schema can be assessed by downloading the DDL (Data Definition Language) statements from the database using dumped DDL file.
+The schema can be assessed by downloading the DDL (Data Definition Language) statements from the database using a dumped DDL file.
 If you want to use a live connection click on the "Download" button and the assessment will start.

 .. figure:: images/assessment_06.png
     :width: 100%
     :align: center

-|
-|

 Same for using dumped DDL files.
 Click the "Load" button and select the DDLs file to assess.

-The DDL is processed using the same parser as found in Liberatii Gateway and any errors encountered during this stage will be displayed in the Errors table.
+The DDL is processed using the same parser as found in Liberatii Gateway, and any errors encountered during this stage will be displayed in the Errors table.

-By clicking the "Save" button it is possible to save the results of the schema assessment as .json file for further analyzing or sending the Liberatii team for improvements
+By clicking the "Save" button it is possible to save the results of the schema assessment as a .json file for further analyzing or sending the Liberatii team for improvements

 Examining DML (Data Manipulation Language) statements
 +++++++++++++++++++++++++++++++++++++++++++++++++++++

-After the schema is downloaded any DML statements used by applications attached to the database can be examined.
+After the schema is downloaded, any DML statements used by applications attached to the database can be examined.
 This can be performed by downloading DML currently executing in the database ("Download" button) or by providing files of DML statements used by database applications ("Load" button).

 .. figure:: images/assessment_07.png
     :width: 100%
     :align: center

-|
 |

 The DML assessment will parse all DML statements and determine any other database objects that they reference.
 All statements are made canonical by replacing any values with dummy values so that two statements that differ only in their data are considered identical.